pablos-here/brave_tbird/README.md

 ## brave_tbird

-A smart-ish email client hanlder script for `brave`.
+A smart-ish email client handler script for `brave`.

 This script runs `Thunderbird` when a `mailto` link is clicked in `brave`.